 What is PBX vs PABX?

 PBX and PABX are abbreviations for private branch exchange and private automatic branch exchange respectively.
-While PABX helps connect callers without human intervention, PBX uses human operators to connect phone calls.
+While PABX system helps connect callers without human intervention, PBX uses human operators to connect phone calls.
 However, with the rise of digital and VoIP-based PBX systems, both PBX and PABX have become identical.

 How much does a PBX cost?